Inland southern NSW - Wagga Wagga area

 Whether you’re seeking a great career opportunity or simply a better lifestyle for you and your family, look no further than the Wagga Wagga area.
 Hub of the Riverina region and situated on the banks of the Murrumbidgee, Wagga Wagga is the largest city in the interior of New South Wales and provides an exciting yet relaxed lifestyle for its residents.

 Vibrant, cosmopolitan and welcoming, the area encompasses stunning natural beauty, period architecture, great shopping and affordable housing.
-Here, the living is easy – feel part of the community and enjoy increased family time.
+Here, the living is easy, where you can feel part of the community and enjoy increased family time.

 Known as the 'City of Good Sports', Wagga Wagga is the birthplace of many of Australia's sporting heroes, including former Australian cricket captain Mark Taylor, rugby league great Peter Sterling and AFL legend Paul Kelly.